STRipy main graphical application

 Online tools: ExpansionHunter's catalogue creator and results analyser

 We have created two tools for assisting current or previous users of ExpansionHunter and/or DRAGEN with large-scale STRs genotyping.
-One of the tool we created is ExpansionHunter's catalogue creator which uses our defined loci and enables to create a variant catalogue for ExpansionHunter for various genomes in an easy way, just by selecting the loci you want to target.
+One of the tool we created is ExpansionHunter's catalogue creator which uses our defined loci from the databases and enables to create a custom variant catalogue for ExpansionHunter in a very easy way, just by selecting the loci you want to target.
 Additionally, off-target regions for all loci can be added to the catalogue.
-In particular, we simulated long alleles and determined the most likely mis-mapped locations of fully repeated reads in the genome.
+In particular, we simulated long repeated alleles and determined the most likely mis-mapped locations of fully repeated reads in the genome.
 These coordinates were defined as off-target regions for hg38 and also lifted-over to hg19 and hs1 genome by using UCSC Lift Genome Annotations too by using "minimum ratio of bases that must remap" value 0.95 for hg19 and 0.1 for hs1.
 This enables genotyping alleles longer than the fragment length.
 However, it is important to note that one should be cautious when using ExpansionHunter with off-target regions on real-life samples as this could lead to overestimating long alleles when there are fully repeated reads present on the off-target locus which are not originated from the targeted STR locus.
 Repeats such as CAG which are abundant in the genome can be problematic, while some others like the ones involved in CANVAS are probably less likely.
 You might want to double-check a sample with STRipy that uses stricter rules for fully repeated reads to minimise overestimation.

 To contact the author, please use the contact form here.
 Feel free to ask questions or report any issues with STRipy, our database or online tools.
 Alternatively you can also send a mail to .
 Thank you!